alexandlazaris/express-ts-mongo-api/README.md

 > [!WARNING]
 > Requires local instance of MongoDB to be running.
 Remove `.template` & and populate MongoDB URI into `.env`.
 Re-run server to connect.

+## Tests

+`npm test`

+## App design

+- controllers: contain business logic used by api
+- routes: api endpoints used by client

 ## DB clients used